porphyrogennitos/bacchus/README.md

 * Make it in English
 * Show a front-end error message in register or login explaining what went wrong
 * More functionality like edit the festival you've been or sort the festivals by name, etc.

-## Things to improve

-* Make it in English
-* Show a front-end error message in register or login explaining what went wrong
-* More functionality